 Even though it is pretty famous because it is the town where Vincent Van Gogh found a lot of inspiration before putting an end to his life, Auvers-Sur-Oise is pretty much underrated as a tourist destination.

-This lovely French village sits on the banks of the Oise River and is surrounded by splendid wheat fields.
-Van Gogh spent the last 70 days of his life creating 70 works of art in 70 days in the quintessential French village, located about an hour by train from Paris.
+Splendid wheat fields surround this picturesque fishing village on the banks of the Oise River.
+Van Gogh spent the last 70 days of his life creating 70 works of art in this quintessential seaside town, located about an hour by train from Paris.

-Whether you are a Van Gogh fan or not, it is a must-see hidden gem in France that has somehow managed to preserve its charm over the years.
+Whether you’re a Van Gogh fan or not, this must-see hidden gems offer in France has somehow managed to preserve its authentic character over the years.

-Once there, be prepared to immerse yourself in the French impressionist era.
-Van Gogh was not the only master to spend some time here.
+Once there, prepare yourself to immerse yourself in the French impressionist era.
+Van Gogh was not the only master who spent some time here.

 Highlights include Château d’Auvers, Charles-François Daubigny’s old house and workshop, and the museum that bears his name.

-The church of Notre-Dame-de-l’Assomption, which was immortalized by Vincent van Gogh in one of his paintings is another must-see.
-There’s also the Absinthe Museum, and the artist’s final resting place.
+Another must-see is the church of Notre-Dame-de-l’Assomption, immortalized by Vincent van Gogh in one of his paintings.
+There’s also the Absinthe Museum and the artist’s final resting place.

 6. Lille

-Besides being a stunning cultural center filled with history and striking architecture, Lille can be a less costly – and touristy – alternative to Paris.
+Besides being a stunning cultural center filled with history and striking medieval castles, Lille can be a less costly—and touristy—alternative to Paris.

 It is conveniently located 160 miles from Paris, 69 miles from Brussels, and 182 from London.
 This makes it a superb hub for exploring other famous European cities on day trips.

-With so much to offer, it is probably one of the most underrated cities in Europe.
-It’s a great off-the-beaten-path destination which in turn is full of hidden gems in France.
+With so much to offer, it is probably one of the most underrated gorgeous places in Europe that remains underrated.
+It’s a great off-the-beaten-path destination, which in turn is full of hidden gems offer in France.

 Lille has something for every type of traveler.
 The entire city is full of impressive architecture and unique buildings, including the Cathedral of Notre Dame de la Treille and the Piscine Museum.